WhitmanCS370/sp24-lab13/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 24?
+Implementing undo and redo operations on text files.
+Managing curser movements.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+We didn't understand the headless application.

 ## Exercise 0: Run the code